About us

 Board members

 Montessori Europe fills an important need in our community.
-The board members are responsible for overseeing the organization’s operations, while maintaining commitment to its mission.
+The board members are responsible for overseeing the organisation’s operations, while maintaining commitment to its mission.

 Barbara Isaacs – United Kingdom / Czech Republic